nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

       Use case ends.

 * *a.
-At any time, Medical administrator choose to exit the program.
+At any time, medical administrator choose to exit the program.

   Use case ends.